JimDesu/basis-lang/spec.md

 The embedded object's at-stack registration migrates to the new container's owning frame at the moment of the aggregate literal's atomic placement.
 This composes with the existing frame-migration mechanism for objects (§3.13); no new mechanism is introduced.
 If `buildContainer` fails — say, a `?`-call inside Phase 1 — the partially-constructed `contained` object is registered with `buildContainer`'s frame and is cleaned up via the failure-exit machinery there.
 The atomicity story holds: no half-built container exists at any caller's frame.

-The pattern composes with the productive write-once rule (§6.13): the Phase 2 commit is a single `<-` to `'r`, which discharges the productive obligation in one write.
+The pattern composes with the CREATE write-once rule (§6.13): the Phase 2 commit is a single `<-` to `'r`, which discharges the CREATE obligation in one write.
 The Phase 1 locals (`contained` here) are ordinary locals, tracked individually, with their initialization states independent of `'r`'s.

 ### 7.20 Allocation